tgiesselmann-ep/pynt/README.md

 [ example.py - Completed task "start_server" ]
 ```

-The first few characters of the task name is enough to execute the task, as long as the partial name is unambigious.
+The first few characters of the task name are enough to execute the task, as long as the partial name is unambigious.
+This behaviour can be disabled by adding the statement `__TASK_NAME_RESOLVER__ = 'strict'` to your build file.

 You can specify multiple tasks to run in the commandline.
 Again the dependencies are taken taken care of.

 ```bash
 $ pynt cle ht cl